Riordan Groups in higher Dimensions: The Verde-Star matrix representation

 \section{The Verde-Star matrix representation}

-We define $M:\tilde\V\to \gl'(\hat S,K)$ by
+We define $M:\RVV\to \gl'(\hatS,K)$ by

-This is just another example of a matrix indexed by a set, but you may also think of it as a `doubly-infinite' matrix if you like, since the index set $\hat S$ has no infimum, unlike $S$.
+This is just another example of a matrix indexed by a set, but you may also think of it as a `doubly-infinite' matrix if you like, since the index set $\hatS$ has no lower bound, unlike $S$.